kacper011/Bouquetomat/README.md

 # Bouquetomat Application

 ## Overview
-Bouquetomat is a simple web application that allows users to view and purchase up to 6 bouquets.
-When a bouquet is purchased, you receive an email notification, and the slot becomes available for a new bouquet.
+Bouquetomat is a simple web application that allows users to view and purchase bouquets.
+The application supports up to 6 bouquets at a time, and when a user purchases a bouquet, a notification is sent via email.
+Additionally, the slot is automatically freed so a new bouquet can be added.

 The application runs inside a Docker container and uses Java Spring Boot.